wp-plugins/suffusion-buddypress-pack/readme.txt

 extension for users who want to use Suffusion for BuddyPress.

 == Changelog ==

+= 1.04 =
+*	Replaced call to deprecated is_site_admin() function with is_super_admin().
+*	Fixed a minor bug that was causing member lists to show up with a dark background.
+*	Added support for the new Photonique skin in Suffusion.
+*	Some buttons were not appearing for member profiles etc. That has been fixed.
+*	Some general stylesheet changes have been made to make the design look better, e.g. in the registration page.
+*	Some forms were nested several levels deep - this has been fixed.

 = 1.03 =
 *	<a href='http://wordpress.org/extend/plugins/cubepoints/'>CubePoints</a> is now supported.
 Note that you also need <a href= 'http://wordpress.org/extend/plugins/cubepoints-buddypress-integration/'>CubePoints BuddyPress Integration</a> for this.